pippinbarr/the-artist-is-present-2/process/to-do.md

 - ~~__IT'S GOOD__ Consider random weeping (prototype it)~~
 - ~~Improve weeping~~
 - ~~Consider blinking (replace eye area with their skin color, which I suppose we have access to somewhere in there?
 Or can.)~~

+- Trigger crying on some probability (not always right away either)

 ## Timing
 - Infinite timing issues